 Is there really a problem?

-Our "investigation" into child's sleep problems needs to start with identifying the problems, most importantly, making sure there actually is a problem.
-Children's sleep patterns are (inconveniently) different from ours and sometimes, what parents worry about is completely normal, both biologically and psychologically.
-A two week old is not going to sleep through the night.
-A two year old might still be waking up and calling for you once or twice a night.
-A four year old is unlikely to nap, unless you are willing to let him keep you company for the 10 pm TV show or wake you up before dawn.
-A teenager is not going to volunteer to get up at 7am to make you breakfast.
+Our "investigation" into child sleep problems needs to start with identifying the problems, most importantly, making sure there actually IS a problem.
+Children's sleep patterns are inconveniently different from ours (see just how drastically child sleep patterns change throughout the first year) and sometimes, what parents worry about is completely normal, both biologically and psychologically.
+A two-week-old is not going to sleep through the night.
+A two-year-old might still be waking up and calling for you once or twice a night.
+A four-year-old is unlikely to nap unless you are willing to let him keep you company for the 10 pm TV show or wake you up before dawn.
+A teenager is not going to volunteer to get up at 7 am to make you breakfast.

 Unrealistic expectations are one reason why parents often think they are dealing with a child sleep problem where there is none.
 Those expectations are often due to the fact that for many new parents, their own baby is the first child they observe closely.
 If that is your case, how should you know what to expect?
 And even if you had experience with one or two other babies before – nephews and nieces, younger siblings, friends’ children, etc., you might think that what you saw is the norm, whereas, in fact, it could easily be an exception.
 Let’s say you have seen a six-week-old sleeping thought the night (I also have, once).
 You expect to start getting long chunks of sleep after six weeks of parenting, but the fact is that newborns need to eat every 2-3 hours, also at night.
 Sleeping through the night comes much later for most babies, and, what many people don’t realize, the definition of sleeping through the night for an infant is 5-6 hours without waking you up.
 Not twelve.
 Children are all so different, and your own baby is unlikely to sleep like your sister’s baby, but that doesn’t mean that either you or your sister are looking at child sleep problems.